MaximeAeva/Neuron/README.md

 ![Result!](https://github.com/MaximeAeva/Neuron/blob/master/res/solution.png)

-This neural network can predict temperature within an interval behind +- 2°C.
+This neural network can predict temperature within an interval below +- 2°C.

 This neural network points out that it is really difficult to predict wind direction as it is almost a random function.
 The same thing appear for rain since levels are almost bolean and my output function is a sigmoid.